OpenEvalProject/evals/manuscripts/elife-09832/v3/manuscript.md

 ## Abstract

-10.7554/eLife.09832.001 The Dna2 nuclease-helicase maintains genomic integrity by processing DNA double-strand breaks, Okazaki fragments and stalled replication forks.
+The Dna2 nuclease-helicase maintains genomic integrity by processing DNA double-strand breaks, Okazaki fragments and stalled replication forks.
 Dna2 requires ssDNA ends, and is dependent on the ssDNA-binding protein Rpa, which controls cleavage polarity.
 Here we present the 2.3 Å structure of intact mouse Dna2 bound to a 15-nucleotide ssDNA.
 The nuclease active site is embedded in a long, narrow tunnel through which the DNA has to thread.
 The helicase domain is required for DNA binding but not threading.
 We also present the structure of a flexibly-tethered Dna2-Rpa interaction that recruits Dna2 to Rpa-coated DNA.
 We establish that a second Dna2-Rpa interaction is mutually exclusive with Rpa-DNA interactions and mediates the displacement of Rpa from ssDNA.
 This interaction occurs at the nuclease tunnel entrance and the 5’ end of the Rpa-DNA complex.
 Hence, it only displaces Rpa from the 5’ but not 3’ end, explaining how Rpa regulates cleavage polarity.
-DOI: http://dx.doi.org/10.7554/eLife.09832.001

 ## Introduction